imdfl/create-yaspp/README.md

 ### Runtime Options
 - `--dryrun`: Dry run.
 Print all the steps and the resulting configuration.
 - `--auto`: If the configuration process involves interaction with the user, then `create-yaspp` will use the values provided in the command line without prompting the user for input.
 - `--target <path/to/target/folder>`: absolute or relative path of the folder in which the project will be created.
-Defaults to current working directory. **The target
+Defaults to current working directory. **The target directory must be empty**.

 ### Project Configuration Options
-The generator prompts you for all the configuration values, but you can provide them in the command line.
-If you specify `--auto`, they will be used without prompting.

 - `--branch <branch name>`: If provided, clone this branch of the `yaspp` library rather than `master`.